hoteltonight/HTKit/README.md

 ## Use it?
 Love/hate it?

-Tweet the authors @jakejennings, @jonsibs, and @raylillywhite, and check out HotelTonight's engineering blog: http://engineering.hoteltonight.com
+Tweet the authors @jakejennings, @jonsibs, @raylillywhite and @andylavoy, and check out HotelTonight's engineering blog: http://engineering.hoteltonight.com